+So you think you might like to become a communications equipment technician.
 A communications equipment technician installs, maintains, and repairs electronic and computer equipment used in various segments of the electronic communications industry.
 Communications equipment technicians work in a variety of fields, such as radio communications, satellite communications, and electronics.

 |Licensure/Certification||The Society of Cable Telecommunications Engineers (SCTE) offers various types of certifications|

-|Technical Skills||Must be able to work with diagnostic equipment such as test meters and other hand tools**|
+|Key Skills||Manual dexterity, troubleshooting techniques, customer service skills, bookkeeping skills, circuit boards, computer hardware and software, must be able to work with diagnostic equipment such as test meters and other hand tools|

-Sources: *U.S. Bureau of Labor Statistics, **O NET Online.
+Sources: U.S. Bureau of Labor Statistics, O NET Online

 Step 1: Determine Career Path